Sportsman's Paradise

 Key Louisiana Boating Facts

-• Registration Required: All motorized boats must be registered with the Louisiana Department of Wildlife & Fisheries (LDWF)
+• Registration Required: All motorized boats and sailboats must be registered with the Louisiana Department of Wildlife and Fisheries (LDWF)

-• Boater Education: Anyone born after January 1, 1984 must complete a NASBLA-approved boating safety course to operate a motorboat over 10 HP
+• Boater Education: Anyone born on or after January 1, 1984 must complete a boater education course before operating a motorboat

-• Hurricane Season: June 1 - November 30; affects insurance premiums and requires storm preparation plans along the Gulf Coast
+• Hurricane Exposure: June to November hurricane season drives high insurance premiums and mandatory storm plans on the Gulf Coast

 Louisiana Boat Loan Rates by Credit Score